LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 Hover the cursor over the name of the metric you just added, then click the arrow icon.
 Click on display style and select one of the following:

-* To filter data by creating a qualification on a metric, select **Qualification**.
+* To filter data by creating a qualification on a metric, select **qualification**.
-* To filter data by choosing values on a slider, select **Slider**.
+* To filter data by choosing values on a slider, select **slider**.

 Hover the cursor over the name of the metric you just added, then click the arrow icon and select one of the following:

-* To filter by the metric's values, select **Qualify on Value**.
+* To filter by the metric's values, select **qualify on value**.
 For example, you can display data only for agents with engagements greater than or equal to 100.
 * To assign a numeric rank to the metric values and then filter by rank, select

   **qualify on rank**.